managedcoder/PVAAudioCodesCC/README.md

 if you don't already have that installed.

 <a name="ForDevelopers"></a>**Development Prerequisites**
-Although the following development tools are not required in order to get this accelerator up and running and demo it, they are required if you want to explore or extend the more advanced and technical aspects of this accelerator.
+In addition to the demo-only prerequisites, if you want to explore or extend the more advanced and technical aspects of this accelerator, you'll need to install the following tools.
 Currently, the technical developer-oriented aspects of this accelerator are its mock Customer Service which is a very, very, simple Azure Function and a number of PVA Composer Topics.
 - **Install Bot Framework Composer**
 This accelerator extends its Power Virtual Agent by using Bot Framework Composer and you'll need to install it if you want to explore or modify those